China has 'mountains of data' about U.S. cyber attacks: official

 The compromised designs included combat aircraft and ships, as well as missile defense systems vital for Europe, Asia and the Gulf, the newspaper said, citing a report prepared for the U.S. Defense Department by the Defense Science Board.

-Huang did not deny the report, but suggested that if the U.S. government wants to keep weapons programs secure, it should not allow them to be accessed online.
+Huang did not deny the report, but suggested that if the U.S. government wants to keep weapons programmes secure, it should not allow them to be accessed online.

 "Even following the general principle of secret-keeping, it should not have been linked to the Internet," Huang said.